pwcong/rc-component-x/README.md

 ## Feature

 I have no idea now.
 But it is real amazing!
+Just like:

-Just like supporting new component added and secondary development for existed component and beautiful coding and so on.
+* supporting new component added *
+* supporting secondary development for existed component
+* beautiful coding
+* and so on.

 Hope this repository can help you.
 That's all.